awsdocs/aws-doc-sdk-examples/workflows/eventbridge_scheduler/SPECIFICATION.md

 Creating a one-time schedule named 'one-time-test' to send an initial event in 1 minute...
 Successfully created schedule 'one-time-test' in schedule group 'workflow-schedules-group'.
 Subscription email will receive an email from this event.
-Be sure to confirm your subscription to receive event emails.
+You must confirm your subscription to receive event emails.
 One-time schedule 'one-time-test' created successfully.
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------